 We rarely think about the trash we throw away on a daily basis.
 It’s second nature to take a plastic wrapper, throw it in the garbage bin, and prepare your bags for weekly pickup.
 And most of the things you throw away on a regular basis fit this system just fine.

 However, even if you rent a dumpster, there are some household items that you can’t simply throw away.
 You’ll need to take them to a specialized facility if you want to dispose of them properly.
+While there are some waste services like Eagle Dumpster Rental that allow a wide variety of waste types, it’s still safer to discuss the type of waste you’re going to throw in the dumpster and stick with it to avoid penalties

 Why Can’t You Throw It Away?